-Are you a professional who needs to be working from home occasionally?
+Are you a professional who needs to be working from home sometimes?
 There is a rule of thumb for how long you should work from home: Dual responsibilities = happy home front.
 However, what if your primary responsibilities don’t call for being at home?
 Do you need to work from home anyway?
 The short answer is yes.
 But not necessarily.
-Many jobs can be done from home – and in some cases, it can actually be more productive and beneficial than working regular office hours.
-Check out these tips on how working from home can help you in your career and your life.
+Many jobs can be done from home – and in some cases, it can actually be more productive and beneficial than working at the office.
+Check out these tips on how working from home can help you in your career and life.

 Learn to say “no” to meetings